 You have successfully created a new role.
-The role you have just created will now be available in the Roles list of the user creation module.
+The role you have just created will now be available in Roles, in the user creation module.
 Role deletion cannot be performed if that role is associated even with a single User.
-However you can modify the permission levels for all User-defined roles.
+However, you can modify the permission levels for all User-defined roles.

 You will find the following roles in the Pre-defined category:

-Administrator Role: The Administrator role signifies the Super Admin who exercises full control, on all modules.
+Administrator: The Administrator role signifies the Super Admin who exercises full control, on all modules.
 The Administrator role signifies the Super Admin who exercises full control, on all modules.
-There can be only one super admin for an org, incase the super admin leaves the company, you can re-assign any administrator as super admin, however this can be done only by logging in as super admin.
-A super admin will also have privilege to move users from one org to another.
+There can be only one super admin for an organization.
+In case the super admin leaves the company, you can re-assign any administrator as super admin.
+However, this can be done only by logging in as super admin.
+A super admin will also have the privilege to move users from one org to another.

 The operations that are listed under the Admin tab include:

-Guest Role: The Guest Role retains the Read Only permission to all modules.
-A user who is associated to the Guest Role, will have the privileges to scan and view various information about different modules, although making changes is strictly prohibited.
-Guest Role also has Read Only permission for viewing, details on patches management.
+Guest: The Guest role retains the read-only permission to all modules.
+A user who is associated with the Guest role will have the privileges to scan and view various information about different modules, although making changes is strictly prohibited.
+Guest role also has read-only permission for viewing, details on patches management.

-Technician Role: The Technician Role has a well defined set of permissions to do specific operations.
+Technician: The Technician Role has a well-defined set of permissions to do specific operations.
 Users under the Technician role are restricted from performing all the operations listed under the Admin tab.
-The operations that can be performed by users associated with the Technician Role include:
+The operations that can be performed by users associated with the Technician role include:

-You can create specific custom groups for the management purposes and associate it to the users.
-The custom groups that you create should be Unique, so that no computers can belong to more than one custom group.
-These are computer based custom groups, which are created for the user management purpose, is defined as "scope" for the user.
+You can create specific custom groups for management purposes and associate them with the users.
+The custom groups that you create should be unique so that no computers can belong to more than one custom group.
+These are computer-based custom groups, which are created for the user management purpose, and defined as 'scope' for the user.
 Refer to this to know more about Creating Custom Groups

 You can create specific remote offices or use the existing remote offices to be defined as the scope for the users.
-More than one user can have manage the same remote offices.
-Similarly more than one remote office can be mapped to the same user, however you cannot have a combination of remote offices and unique groups as a part of the scope.
+More than one user can manage the same remote offices.
+Similarly, more than one remote office can be mapped to the same user.
+However, you cannot have a combination of remote offices and unique groups as a part of the scope.

 More than one user can share the same scope.
 In such cases, configurations/tasks applied to the scope can be managed by more than one user.
 To know more, refer to this: Points to be noted

-You have successfully create a user and associated a role to the user with the scope of the computers that need to be managed.
-Once a user profile is created, you can also choose to customize the user profile details by clicking on settings, after logging on to Zoho account.
-To add multiple technicians, you can add users, here and the users will be sent an invite to join the organisation, accepting the invite, users will be added to Patch Manager Plus cloud.
-(You can also inform the users to verify their spam folder, if they have not received the invite).
+You have successfully created a user and associated a role with the user with the scope of the computers that need to be managed.
+Once a user profile is created, you can also choose to customize the user profile details by clicking on settings, after logging on to your Zoho account.
+To add multiple technicians, you can add users, here and the users will be sent an invite to join the organization, accepting the invite, users will be added to Patch Manager Plus cloud.
+(You can also inform the users to check their spam folder if they have not received the invite).

 Patch Manager Plus offers the flexibility to modify the role of users, to best suit your changing requirements.
-You can do operations like Changing the User Role and Reset User Password at any point of time you feel you should.
+You can do operations like changing the user role and resetting the user password at any point of time you feel you should.

 At times when you find a user's contribution obsolete, you can go ahead and delete the user from the User List.
 The user so removed will no more exercise Module Permissions.